Choosing the Right LinkedIn Ad Types For Your Campaign Goals

 To Wrap It Up…

 Now that you’re familiar with the different LinkedIn ad types and creative formats, you’re one step closer to selecting the one that best fits your marketing goals.
-Remember, the first step is to identify what metric is most important to YOU.
+Remember, the first step is to identify what is most important to YOU.
 Luckily, LinkedIn offers a wide range of ad options that will help B2B marketers effectively reach their target audience, no matter where they are in their purchasing journey.

 Happy LinkedIn campaigning!